 “I’m sorry,” I said quietly, staring at Harry’s clean paper.
 “It really wasn’t my business.”

 “On the contrary, what you did was absolutely correct.
 Although I dislike Mr. Potter, it was not right of me to take my anger out on him without solid proof,” Severus said, taking a sip of coffee.

-“Perhaps…” he began, then stopped.
+“It is …” he began, then stopped.
 I looked up and met his stare.
-He smiled grimly.
+He smiled faintly.
 “Maybe another day.”
 He went back to his essay.

+Severus kept me in suspense for a moment as he settled himself back at his desk with his refilled cup of caffeine.
 “Yes, I don’t see why not,” he said at last.
-But then, “Oh damn, I have to supervise Lockhart’s little duelling club at eight…”
+But then, “Oh damn, I have to supervise Lockhart’s little duelling club at eight.”

-At five of eight the following night, I was trying to hurry down the flights of stairs from my rooms but ended up virtually swimming through tides of Gryffindor and Ravenclaw students headed down to the Great Hall for the duelling club.
-From the snippets of conversation I heard, it seemed everyone was incredibly excited, and I started to rather wish I would be around to watch it after all.
+A little before eight the following night, I was trying to hurry down the flights of stairs from my rooms but ended up virtually swimming through tides of Gryffindor and Ravenclaw students headed down to the Great Hall for the duelling club.
+From the snippets of conversation I heard, it seemed everyone was incredibly excited, and I started to rather wish I would be around to watch it, after all.
 Nevertheless, I continued on through the entrance hall and quickly spotted Lavinia waiting for me by the outside doors.